Australia Council Student Awards

 Power and Energy Society Student Travel Awards

-Each year the IEEE Power and Energy Society invites student members to attend its Annual General Meeting and submit papers and/or posters.
+Each year the IEEE Power and Energy Society invites student members and graduate engineers (IEEE PES members) to attend its Annual General Meeting and submit papers and/or posters.
 The meetings are usually held in the USA.
-The PES chapter of the Queensland Section awards two travel grants of $1,000 each to students studying power engineering at Queensland universities to facilitate attendance at the AGM.
+The PES chapter of the Queensland Section awards two travel grants of up to $2,000 each to students studying power engineering at Queensland universities and IEEE PES graduate engineers to facilitate attendance at the AGM.